sdg-data-canada-odd-donnees/cif-cic_dev/_pages/faq.md

 ## How accessible is this website?

 Our aim is to make this website as accessible and usable as possible for every user.
-We are working towards meeting AA level of the [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).
+The international <em>Open SDG</em> team is working towards meeting AA level of the [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.w3.org/WAI/standards-guidelines/wcag/).

 ## What browsers can I use to view this website?